 I’m back on track (again).
 The keys to my weight loss are: 1.
 Consistent exercise (it was cold in DC today), 2.
 Healthy meal options and 3.
 Smaller portions (this is where I struggle).
 I take it one day at a time, and today was a good day.
+I am not exceeding 2,000 calories per day and that is working for me.

 In an exclusive interview with Gary Johnson, Mohamed Alli, the Founder of the “All-In-One Master Tonic” talks about the health benefits of this magic elixir and answers the most asked question: “What is the benefit of swishing the tonic in your mouth?”